famus99/LDA-App/README.txt

 # Customer Analysis Tool

 ## Overview
 The Customer Analysis Tool is a Flask-based web application for analysing customer purchasing behaviour and categorising customers based on their activity patterns.
-It uses Latent Dirichlet Allocation (LDA) for topic modelling to identify distinct customer segments based on temporal purchasing patterns.
+It uses Latent Dirichlet Allocation (LDA) for topic modelling to identify distinct customer segments based on temporal purchasing patternz.

 ## Features
 - **File Upload**: Upload CSV files containing customer purchase data